-One of my dear friends asked me the other day: ” What is the best time for potty training?ˇ So here is what I have to say.
+One of my dear friends asked me the other day: ” What is the right moment for potty training? ˇ So here is what I have to say.

-She did it all over the house at first, and then had 2 corners that were her favorite… LOL… Poop and pee everywhere… After a while I did some research and come to a conclusion that I am making a major mistake for my little girl.
+She did it all over the house at first, and then had 2 corners that were her favorite… LOL… Poop and pee everywhere… After a while, I did some research and come to the conclusion that I am making a major mistake for my little girl.

-WAS IT THE WRIGHT TIME FOR POTTY TRAINING?
+WAS IT THE RIGHT MOMENT FOR POTTY TRAINING?

-A year ago I found some new research and come to a conclusion that maybe I still did something wrong.
-Its from pediatric urologist specialized in toileting problems, Steve Hodger M.D. you really must read.
+A year ago I found some new research and come to the conclusion that maybe I still did something wrong.
+It’s from a pediatric urologist specialized in toileting problems, Steve Hodger M.D. you really a must-read.
 I love this one and I must quote:

 “Children under age 3 should not manage their own toileting habits any more than they should manage their college funds”

 This one did make me laugh, but he does have a point.
-Basically any baby can be potty trained, but the point is in responding in body’s urges in a judicious manner.
+Basically, any baby can be potty trained, but the point is in responding to the body’s urges in a judicious manner.

 SOME RESEARCH FACTS

-- each time they squeeze sphincter to prevent the release of pee the muscle gets thicker and stronger.
-You may think that is a good thing… but no. Thicker bladder has smaller capacity and its sensation mechanism doesn’t work properly.
+- each time they squeeze the sphincter to prevent the release of pee the muscle gets thicker and stronger.
+You may think that is a good thing… but no. The thicker bladder has a smaller capacity and its sensation mechanism doesn’t work properly.

-- Holding pee and poop just multiplies the bacteria and causes urinary tract. infections
+- Holding pee and poop just multiplies the bacteria and causes the urinary tract. infections

-- Children with wetting problem are severely constipated despite not showing outward signs
+- Children with the wetting problem are severely constipated despite not showing outward signs

 After reading this I remembered some things and questioned my decisions.

 When Bella was 3 years old she started having constipation problems.
 I always thought it was due to sweats that she so much can’t resist.
-And to be honest is a very hard kid to eat something proper.
-She eats no vegetable and little fruit.
+And to be honest, is a very hard kid to eat something proper.
+She eats no vegetables and little fruit.
 My blender does the trick and she has a glass of veggies and fruit every day.
-But if you’d ask her, she would live on candies… like most of kids.. ha-ha.
+But if you’d ask her, she would live on candies… like most kids.. ha-ha.

 So maybe it is the food and sweets, and maybe I took the diaper too soon….and maybe both.
 We will never know.
 I just hope the damage is not too big.

 Just for mums with kids who have constipation problems.
-The thing that helps us most often is home made soup (lots of it) yogurt, lots of fluids and no sweets and all the junk food.
-And for painful rectum coconut oil is a life saver.
+The thing that helps us most often is homemade soup (lots of it) yogurt, lots of fluids and no sweets, and all the junk food.
+And for painful rectum coconut oil is a lifesaver.
 It reduces the pain and eases the act itself.
-Its no miraculous advice, but it does work.
-And we never drink juices aside those homemade with real fruit.
-She can drink a glass of Coca-Cola only when is on a birthday party.
-And that way she enjoys it more I believe LOL:
+It’s no miraculous advice, but it does work.
+And we never drink juices aside from those homemade with real fruit.
+She can drink a glass of Coca-Cola only when is at a birthday party.
+And that way she enjoys it more I believe… LOL.

 THIS TIME I WILL KNOW BETTER

 Now my Zola is 2 years and 2 months.
-And there is no way I will try anything until shes ready.
-Of course, sometimes she wants to go to the toilet as she sees her big sis, but its more of an entertainment to us than a potty training.
+And there is no way I will try anything until she’s ready.
+Of course, sometimes she wants to go to the toilet as she sees her big sis, but it’s more of entertainment to us than potty training.